The 10 “Best” Worst Oscar Dresses of All Time

 This Sunday, the world’s most-watched fashion show will take place.
 Yes, that’s right—it’s the Academy Awards and its preceding fashion fest: the red carpet arrivals.

-The Oscars are always tasteful and classy affair.
+The Oscars are always a tasteful and classy affair.
 The actors will be in elegant tuxedos, and actresses in gowns in varying colours.
 The next day, fashion pundits on various talk shows will declare who was the best-dressed and who the worse-dressed.
 The commentary will be essentially splitting hairs because on today’s red carpet, there is little chance of a starlet showing up in something truly horrifying.

 There is an entire industry of stylists, professional makeup artists and hairdressers dedicated to making the celebrity look his or her best before they step foot before the klieg lights and an audience of millions watching around the world on Oscar night.